 Astragalus root is considered to be a sweet tonic herb that is slightly warming.
-It has an ascending energy (which is important; we’ll get to that later).
+It has an ascending energy.

 When the Spleen is lacking Qi the person may experience fatigue and sluggishness, loose stools or diarrhoea, poor appetite, phlegm and dampness, weak arms and legs and prolapsed organs (such as haemorrhoids).